timescale/docs/migrate/livesync.md

 You use Livesync to:
 * Copy existing data from a Postgres instance to a $SERVICE_LONG:
   - Copy data at up to 150 GB/hr.
-You need at least a 4 CPU/16GB source database, a 4 CPU/16GB target $SERVICE_SHORT
+You need at least a 4 CPU/16GB source database, a 4 CPU/16GB target $SERVICE_SHORT.
   - Copy the publication tables in parallel.
 However, large tables are still copied using a single connection.
     Parallel copying is in the backlog.
   - Forget foreign key relationships.
 Livesync disables foreign key validation during the sync.
-For example, if a **metrics **table refers to the **id** column on the **tags **table, you could still sync only the **metrics **table without worrying about their foreign key relationships.
+For example, if a `metrics` table refers to the `id` column on the `tags` table, you can still sync only the `metrics` table without worrying about their foreign key relationships.
   - Track progress.
-Postgres expose `COPY` progress under in `pg_stat_progress_copy`
+Postgres expose `COPY` progress under in `pg_stat_progress_copy`.
-* Synchronize real-time changes from a Postgres instance to a $SERVICE_LONG
+* Synchronize real-time changes from a Postgres instance to a $SERVICE_LONG.
-* Add and remove tables on demand using the [Postgres PUBLICATION interface](https://www.postgresql.org/docs/current/sql-createpublication.html)
+* Add and remove tables on demand using the [Postgres PUBLICATION interface](https://www.postgresql.org/docs/current/sql-createpublication.html).
-* Enable features such as [hypertables][https://docs.timescale.com/use-timescale/latest/hypertables/], columnstore, and continuous aggregates on your logical replica
+* Enable features such as [hypertables][about-hypertables], [columnstore][compression], and
+   [continuous aggregates][caggs] on your logical replica.

 # Prerequisites